foundriesio/docs/source/reference-manual/factory/data-retention.rst

  * A web view to ``api.foundries.io``
  * Factory user and subscription management

-The service runs inside Google's GCP us-central1-a region.
+Both run inside Google's GCP us-central1-a region.
 The user and subscription database is backed up nightly to Google Storage.
 Backups over 6 months old get pruned.